 (4) Closely related to the aspect of teaching is the responsibility to Appoint Leadership and to Train & Equip the Church for the Work of the Ministry.
-Whether through working with other faithful me, or through the appointing of other church leadership, the pastor is to build up other qualified men to do what he himself is doing; equipping the church for the work of the ministry.
+Whether through working with other faithful men, or through the appointing of other church leaders, the pastor is to build up other qualified men to do what he himself is doing; equipping the church for the work of the ministry.
 Not only must the pastor raise up leadership, but he is also to equip the body with the theological tools necessary to do ‘good works.’

-When discussion the call to train and equip, D. A. Carson points to 1 Corinthians 4:17 and says that, “the Christian leader today not only must teach the gospel, but also much teach how the gospel works out in daily life and conduct.
+When discussing the call to train and equip, D. A. Carson points to 1 Corinthians 4:17 and says that, “the Christian leader today not only must teach the gospel, but also much teach how the gospel works out in daily life and conduct.
 And that union must be modeled as well as explained.”
 As teachers, pastors are to set their minds to the task appointed by God to equip the believer to do what they were created to do.
 It would be hurtful and unkind for pastors to teach the word of God but not show believers how to handle such godliness.

 (5) The pastor must not only train the believer in godliness but he must also Display Godliness.
 In his book The Cross and Christian Ministry, D. A. Carson says that, “faithful Christian leaders must make the connections between creed and conduct, between cross and how to live.
 And they must exemplify this union in their own lives.”
 Being godly is not about becoming self-righteous.
 It is about a faithful pursuit of God and the things that please him.
 Ephesians 4:13 and 16, 1 Timothy 4:12, and Titus 2:7-8 all exemplify what Paul means when he speaks of godliness.
-In fact, living without godliness is living in opposition to “our great God and savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”
-It would be than contradictory if the pastor did not exemplify the godliness that he was teaching.
+In fact, living without godliness is living in opposition to “our great God and Savior Jesus Christ, who gave himself for us to redeem us from all lawlessness and to purify for himself a people for his own possession who are zealous for good works.”
+It would be contradictory if the pastor did not exemplify the godliness that he was teaching.

 (6) Paul gives Timothy specific charge to Oversee the Public Corporate Gatherings of the church.
 Through the reading of the word of God, exhortation, and teaching Timothy is to serve as a pastor by leading the body in the worship of God.
 If the church is to believe that “preaching is worship” and that “preaching is expository exultation,” then a pastor would be remiss to not hold the task of public worship in high regard.
 For if the church is to spend all of eternity in worship of the living God, then the pastor must hold this eternal reality in high regard.
 Many passages in the New Testament speak of the importance of corporate worship as a church but Paul makes clear that the pastor is to be responsible for the continuation of these gatherings.

 After understanding these six aspects of the role of the pastor, we now look at the calling that a pastor has.
 Although not all pastors have the exact same experience in regards to calling, all pastors should have at least three definable parts to their calling.
-These parts include the pastor’s Personal Desire, the Elder or Church Recognition, and the Divine Appointment.
+These parts include the pastor’s Personal Desire, Elder or Church Recognition, and Divine Appointment.

 (1) The Personal Desire is brought to light in two passages in the New Testament.
 The first passage is in 1 Timothy 3:1 where Paul clearly states that those who aspire to become a pastor desire a good thing.
 This is not a highly ethereal metric.
 It is very tangible.
 Any man who considers being a pastor must be able to say, “Yes, I want to be a pastor.”
 Desiring the office of pastor does not automatically qualify an individual but it must be present.
-Peter makes it clear that it is not enough to desire the office but a man must also desire the office for noble reasons: willingly, eagerly, and as an example—because when Christ returns he will judge the pastor’s work.
+Another passage is when Peter makes it clear that it is not enough to desire the office but a man must also desire the office for noble reasons: willingly, eagerly, and as an example—because when Christ returns he will judge the pastor’s work.

-(2) The second part of the calling is the Elder or Church Recognition.
-A man who is considering that he might be called to the office of pastor must have other faithful men and women who can affirm this calling.
+(2) The second part of the calling is Elder or Church Recognition.
+A man who is considering if he might be called to the office of pastor must have other faithful men and women who can affirm this calling.
 And ultimately a man pursuing this call must be appointed to the office.
 “We should note that the appointment of elders in Paul’s early churches was accompanied by ‘prayer and fasting.’”
 Both Timothy and Titus were well acquainted with the process of appointing pastors within the local church.